-In January and February 2014, the trolling research survey that provides the data for recruitment index of age-1 southern bluefin tuna Thunnus maccoyii (SBT) was carried out in similar manner since 2006.
+In January and February 2016, the trolling research survey that provides the data for recruitment index of age-1 southern bluefin tuna Thunnus maccoyii (SBT) was carried out in similar manner since 2006.
 In the survey, a chartered Australian vessel goes and back on the same straight line (piston-line) off Bremer Bay in the southern coast of Western Australia using trolling for a total of 14 lines.
 The adjacent area of the piston-line and the area between Esperance and Albany were also surveyed.
-During the cruise, a total of 392 SBT individuals were caught.
-Among them, 44 fish were tagged archival tags, and other 3 fish were deployed pop-up archival tags.
+During the cruise, a total of 319 SBT individuals were caught.
+Among them, 51 fish were implemented archival tags and released.